 Once you’ve purchased your aged domain, set up a 301 re-direct to permanently point it at your existing site.
 You must use a 301 in order to transfer all of the aged site’s PR, links and other attributes.
 Any other type of re-direct won’t work.
 It needs to be permanent.

 Can you scale this?
 Can you buy more than one aged domain so you can give your site a bigger boost?
 Absolutely.
 Buy one and link it to your main website and buy another to link to your money page.
 Be careful though.
 Too many re-directs coming into your site looks suspicious.
 Limit it to only two or three to avoid a slap.

 It’s hard enough trying to rank in the search engines with all the competition out there, especially when you don’t know everything about WordPress SEO.
 And it doesn’t seem quite fair that just because a site’s older it should get more Google love.
 Especially when you look at some of the content out there.
 You’re working your tail off trying to provide quality and value and that guy’s using PLR that he ran through a spinner but he still gets a better rank because his site is older.
 Use this search engine ranking secret, buy an aged domain, and thumb your nose at him when you pass him on the way up the index.

-When you're learning how to optimize your website, you need to understand that the very first step is to create a website.
-If you're interested in starting your own blog, I have written a step-by-step guide that will show you how to start a blog and make money for as little as $3.49 per month (this low price is guaranteed only through my link).
+When you're learning how to optimize website for search engines, you need to understand that the very first step is to create a website.
+If you're interested in starting your own blog, I have written a step-by-step guide that will show you how to start a successful blog for as little as $3.49 per month (this low price is guaranteed only through my link).
 You will also receive your own domain name for free ($15 value) by clicking on this link and purchasing at least 12 months of hosting with BlueHost.
 Keep in mind that if you're learning how to optimize your website, the first thing you need is your own self-hosted website.
 It will help you look more professional in front of your visitors, clients, companies, and everyone else, including search engines.